Find the Best Camera Drone Selling Right Now

-In addition, custom-built camera drones may lack advanced camera control and direction such as follow-me (3PV) and region of interest (ROI) targeting.
+Also, custom-built camera drones may lack advanced camera control and direction such as follow-me (3PV) and region of interest (ROI) targeting.

 Finally, warranties may not cover a DIY flying camera.

 For more professional demands – for example, if you need to film in Micro Four Thirds or need a drone that allows 2-person operation – prices generally start at around $2,500 and can go much higher.
-The leading RTF flying camera in this price range is the DJI Inspire 1 ($2,000-$8,000) which offers many different camera packages including a professional-grade Micro Four Thirds camera system.
+The leading RTF flying camera in this price range is the DJI Inspire 2 ($2,000-$8,000), which offers many different camera packages including a professional-grade Micro Four Thirds camera system.

 Want A Copy Of This Guide?

-Features To Look For
+Features To Look For in a Camera Drone

-The rest of this guide explains the features that matter most when selecting a drone for aerial photography and film making.
+The rest of this guide explains the features that matter most when selecting a drone for aerial photography and filmmaking.